 Fortunately, Post-Traumatic Stress Syndrome has become an important concern for Americans.
 But millions more men (and some women) experienced combat and related traumatic experiences in World War II than in America’s late-twentieth century wars.
 My research indicated that contemporary Americans were probably more familiar with the term “shell shock” – an artifact of World War I – than less specific concepts of “battle fatigue” which seemed more applicable to survivors of the long term stress of service in a war zone than single traumatic events.
 Bill’s “battle fatigue” ultimately has dramatic consequences, but I was taken by what might be the long-term impact of years of service in combat zones or simply divorced from normal civilian life.
 After the war, Bill returns psychologically damaged by his experiences in combat and as a POW.
-While these may not be typical, they do highlight the fact that the experiences of men and women who went through the war in the service or on the homefront faced a post-war world that decidedly did not simply pick up where it left off in 1942.
 Even if not as radical as that experienced by Bill, those experiences in the service had to reshape the way they viewed themselves, their families, and the post-war world they returned to.
 The GI Bill for example, provided millions of men the opportunity of a college education that changed their lives and would not have otherwise been something they would have expected before the war.

 What sources did you use in writing the novel?